Mobile

 Notification channels let users control an app’s notification categories.

-Google has seen a resurgence in keyboard navigation with the advent of Google Play apps on Chrome OS, Burke noted.
-The new OS therefore includes a feature that stabilizes arrow and tab navigation, both for developers and end users.
+Burke noted that Google has seen a resurgence in keyboard navigation with the advent of Google Play apps on Chrome OS.
+The new OS, therefore, includes a feature that stabilizes arrow and tab navigation, both for developers and end users.

-Adaptive icons display in a variety of shapes across different device models.
+Adaptive icons are displayed in a variety of shapes across different device models.

 The initial release is not available for consumer use, and is available only via manual download and flash, Google said.